TrueWinter/nodeupload/README.md

 # Node Upload
 Decided to start from scratch using a different dependency for uploading.
 Basics are working yet this is **NOT** ready for use in a production environment.

+**All screenshots use the tokens from the first GIF under the installing section**

 ### Installing
 This project is not quite ready for public use yet, however, if you can use it if you want to.